Atomic Kitten

-Between 2002 and 2004, the group released a further two studio albums, Feels So Good (which also went double platinum in the UK) and Ladies Night, and a greatest hits album before announcing a break following their 2004 tour.
-To date the group have had three UK number-one singles: "Whole Again", the fourth-best-selling song of all time by a girl group in the UK; "Eternal Flame", a song originally recorded by The Bangles; and "The Tide Is High (Get the Feeling)", a song originally recorded by The Paragons.
-They have sold over 10 million records worldwide.
+Between 2002 and 2004, the group released a further two studio albums, Feels So Good (which also went double platinum in the UK) and Ladies Night, along with a greatest hits album, before announcing a break following their 2004 tour.
+To date the group have had three UK number-one singles: "Whole Again", the fourth-best-selling song of all time by a girl group in the UK; "Eternal Flame", a song originally recorded by the Bangles; and "The Tide Is High (Get the Feeling)", a song originally recorded by the Paragons.
+They have sold more than 10 million records worldwide.

 After making sporadic appearances from 2005 to 2008, it was announced that McClarnon, Hamilton, and Katona would reunite for the ITV2 series The Big Reunion, alongside five other pop groups of their time: B*Witched, Five, Liberty X, Honeyz and 911.
 Frost was unable to take part in the comeback because of her pregnancy.
-Katona left the group for a second time in December 2017 leaving the group as a duo until Frost returned to the group in 2021.
+Katona left the group for a second time in December 2017.
+Frost returned in 2021 for a brief stint before leaving again a few months later.
+Hamilton announced her departure from the group in October 2024 to concentrate on solo projects.